memeLab/Jandig/README.md

 You can see galleries with pictures of [exhibitions](http://memelab.com.br/jandig/exposicoes/) created with Jandig.

+### Collab
+We are looking for artists (both illustrators and animators) to create great content and help us testing the platform, Wordpress users willing to translate our website from Portuguese to English, someone to help improve the same [website](http://memelab.com.br/jandig/) and developers to help us with the platform, please contact us through People section below!

+### People
+We are a small team based in Brazil :D talk to us on [Telegram](https://t.me/joinchat/HES_ShA6TMPP-aiHxH7thQ) or Twitter: [Heloise Cullen](https://twitter.com/heloisecullen), [Pablo Diego](https://twitter.com/pablodiegosds), [VJ Pixel](https://twitter.com/vjpixel) and [Rodrigo Oliveira](https://twitter.com/ShamanRoh)

 ## How it works
 Jandig ARte uses [AR.js](https://github.com/jeromeetienne/AR.js) to detect [augmented reality markers](https://www.kudan.eu/kudan-news/augmented-reality-fundamentals-markers/) through the camera of a device and render an image on the device screen, giving the impression that your device is like a virtual window that you looking at.